 Unlike most of the ABC laws in other states, however, the Fair Play Act alters the B prong, making it more difficult to prove IC status than in other states.

 Alternatively, a business can comply with the new Fair Play Act by showing that the driver operating the covered commercial vehicle is a “separate business entity,” measured by an 11-factor test – and all 11 of the factors must be shown.
-Those factors are discussed in our prior blog posts on the new law.
+Those factors are discussed in my prior blog posts on the new law.
 The 11 factors in the new law are listed below in the Endnote to this blog post.

 The Prescribed Notice that Must Be Posted Now